Visionatrix/VixFlowsDocs/docs/IntegrationsManual/getting_started.md

     params = {
         'prompt': 'A beautiful sunset over the mountains', 'steps_number': '8 steps',
-        # Negative_prompt is optional;
+        # 'negative_prompt' is optional
-        # 'negative_prompt': '',
+        # 'negative_prompt': 'blurry, low resolution',
-        # Seed is optional; if not specified, a random seed will be used
+        # 'seed' is optional; if not specified, a random seed will be used
         # 'seed': '12345',
     }